Lemniscate-2525/30_Days_of_ML/Day10_Rossmann_Store_Sales_Forecasting_LGBM/README.md

 - Find near-exclusive bundles (small conflict rate allowed as a hyperparameter) using a greedy graph coloring algorithm.
 - Merge each bundle into one synthetic feature by offsetting value ranges so the original features remain distinguishable within the bundle.

-**Why this matters:** instead of searching splits over $F$ sparse features separately, LightGBM searches over $B \ll F$ dense bundles.
+**Significance :** instead of searching splits over $F$ sparse features separately, LightGBM searches over $B \ll F$ dense bundles.
 The split search space shrinks dramatically with no meaningful information loss, since exclusive features cannot simultaneously influence a split anyway.

 For a retail dataset with many one-hot encoded store attributes, EFB can reduce the effective feature count substantially, making histogram construction and split search faster at every boosting round.